MoLow/ng-node-compile/README.md

 Compile html templates the angular way, in node js! this is a pretty new package, so don't hesitate adding issues or pull requests!

+Note that as of our 2.0.0 release, ng-node-compile no longer works with Node.js™, and instead requires io.js.
+You are still welcome to install a release in the 1.x series if you use Node.js™.

 ```js
 new ngcompile().$interpolate("hello {{name}}")({ name: 'Jhon doe' });
 ```